codehippie1/codehippie1.github.io/_talks/nyc-2022-02-17-talk-getting-started-with-dotnet-maui.md

 venue: "Online"
 date: 2022-02-17
 location: "New York City, NY"
-excerpt: "Aneesh organized a talk on .NET MAUI before it was scheduled to go live in November 2022.
-The talk was streamed live on YouTube and LinkedIn.
-This event was also featured on the home page of the .NET Foundation website and has gathered more than 4500 views."
+excerpt: "I organized a talk on .NET MAUI before its official release in November 2022.
+The session was live-streamed on YouTube and LinkedIn, allowing a broader audience to join in real-time.
+The event was also featured on the home page of the .NET Foundation website and has since gathered over 4,500 views."
 ---

-As the organizer of one of the biggest .NET groups in New York City, Aneesh has organized a talk on .NET MAUI before it was scheduled to be live in November.
-The talk was streamed live on YouTube and LinkedIn.
-This event was also featured on the home page of the .NET Foundation website and has gathered more than 4500 views.
+As the organizer of one of the largest .NET groups in New York City, I organized a talk on .NET MAUI before its official release in November.
+The session was live-streamed on YouTube and LinkedIn, reaching a broad audience.
+This event was featured on the home page of the .NET Foundation website and has gathered over 4,500 views.

-Aneesh also ran a marketing campaign to attract more attendees for the event through [Eventbrite event listing](https://www.eventbrite.com/e/virtual-getting-started-with-net-maui-tickets-264925518357).
-He published the event on Eventbrite and has received positive out come.
+To ensure a wider reach, I ran a marketing campaign for the event using [Eventbrite](https://www.eventbrite.com/e/virtual-getting-started-with-net-maui-tickets-264925518357).
+The listing received positive feedback and helped attract more attendees to the session.

-In this talk, Jesus introduced .NET MAUI to the audience and built a sample cross platform app using the newly minted framework.
-He also introduced audience on making backend api calls using .NET MAUI framework.
-You may watch the full video [here](https://www.youtube.com/live/Gowr_23aIkw)
+During the talk, Jesus introduced .NET MAUI to the audience and demonstrated building a sample cross-platform app using the framework.
+He also guided attendees on making backend API calls within the .NET MAUI environment.
+You can watch the full session [here](https://www.youtube.com/live/Gowr_23aIkw).